Salmon Fishing in Scotland – Advanced tip and techniques

 How to prepare for a salmon fishing day

 My Dad was a Lieutenant Commander in the Royal Navy and one of his well-used mantra’s was “proper planning and preparation prevents piss poor performance”.
-His wisdom is embedded in my psyche and underpins everything we do.
+His wisdom is embedded in my psyche and his ethos underpins everything we do.
 Starting a day ill-prepared often leads to failure and time spent planning is time seldom wasted.

 I confess I do like order, and am obsessive about detail.
 I like to spend time checking and preparing gear.
 It’s a vital discipline in the guiding game and trained into our team.
 A well organised fly box, containing confidence patterns that are appropriate for the river you are targeting.
 The correct sink tip/ leaders, you wouldn’t want to arrive on the river Thurso in summer, armed with only with 10ft/12ft poly leaders, when what you need are 5ft/6ft instead.
 Equally don’t turn up to the Tay with a 5ft leader for a 580grain line and a 15ft rod.